 Planning a wedding is an exciting and stressful time.
-One of the most important decisions you will make is who to invite to your wedding party.
-It can be difficult to decide who should be included in such an important event, but with some careful thought and consideration, you can create the perfect guest list.
-In this article, we will provide three awesome ideas for who to invite to your wedding party.
+One of your most important decisions is who to invite to your wedding party.
+It cannot be easy to decide who should be included in such an important event, but by carefully considering, you can create the perfect guest list.
+This article will provide three awesome ideas for who to invite to your wedding party.

 From considering your style and seating arrangements to thinking about key questions and close friends and family, these tips will help you create the perfect guest list for your special day.